 It’s like Blackpool illuminations in here!
 Well, if you remember to turn the lights off when you leave the room, you’ll never have to hear that quote ever again!
 You can also save around £15 a year on your energy bills if you pick up this helpful little habit.

 There’s a draught in here!

-Most homes loose energy through doors, windows and even up the chimney.
+Most homes lose energy through doors, windows and even up the chimney.
 You could have your heating blasting away but still have cooler areas of your home.
-Try a few draught proofing techniques such as covering window with thick curtains, using draught excluders on doors and taping up window gaps.
+Try a few draught proofing techniques such as covering window with thick blackout curtains, using draught excluders on doors and taping up window gaps.